article

 Step 3: Draw the concept before you test yourself on it.
 For DNS, show the request path.
 For DHCP, show the lease process.
 For VLANs, show the boundary and the routing point.

-Step 4: Convert every major topic into a small lab or artifact: subnetting worksheet, packet-flow note, topology sketch, DNS/DHCP failure ticket, wireless plan, or switch-port explanation.
+Step 4: Convert every major topic into a small lab or artifact: subnetting worksheet, sample-flow note, topology sketch, DNS/DHCP failure ticket, wireless plan, or switch-port explanation.

 Step 5: Use practice questions only as diagnostics.
 When you miss one, tag the objective, write the cause of the miss, then rebuild the concept with a diagram or scenario.